-- Other professional service providers, such as pensions consultancies or tracing services.
+- Other professional service providers, such as pensions consultancies, tracing services or providers of services such as marital status checking services.

-We may also pass your personal data to third parties with whom you have put us in contact such as another pension scheme to which you wish to transfer, your financial adviser or your GP.
+- third parties with whom you have put us in contact such as another pension scheme to which you wish to transfer, your financial adviser or your GP;

-We do not pass your personal data to any recipient outside of the European Economic Area, with the exception of a small number of partners.
-We would ensure that any such transfers are carried out with appropriate safeguards in place and in accordance with current data protection legislation.
+We may transfer and process your personal data outside of the UK and European Economic Area.
+Where we do share your personal data with a recipient outside of the UK, we ensure that any such transfers are carried out with appropriate safeguards in place and in accordance with current data protection legislation.

 What legal basis do we have for processing your personal data?

 Under data protection legislation, we can only use your personal data if we have a lawful basis for doing so.
-Subject to certain exceptions (see below), the lawful basis on which we use your personal data is that it is necessary for us to do so to comply with our legal obligation as trustee to administer the Plan so that you can receive the benefits you are entitled to.
-We may also use your personal data to pursue the legitimate interests we or the Company have in properly running the Plan and understanding how it is made up and its potential future development.
+Subject to certain exceptions (see below), the lawful basis on which we use your personal data is that it is necessary for us to do so to comply with our legal obligation as trustee to administer the Scheme so that you can receive the benefits you are entitled to.
+We may also use your personal data to pursue the legitimate interests we or the Scheme’s sponsoring employers have in properly running the Scheme and understanding how it is made up and its potential future development.
 We also have a legitimate interest to provide our members with a high quality service.

 The law is more restrictive about the lawful bases on which we can use ‘special category’ personal data.
 To the extent that we use such data, we will do so on the basis of your explicit consent, unless there are other bases on which we may do so (for example, where we are obliged to on the grounds of public interest or in order to comply with our legal obligations).
 Where we are relying on your consent to process your data, you are free to withdraw this at any time.